Fmr LLC Sells 515,871 Shares of Micron Technology, Inc. (NASDAQ:MU)

-Fmr LLC cut its stake in shares of Micron Technology, Inc. (NASDAQ:MU – Get Rating) by 4.5% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 10,835,952 shares of the semiconductor manufacturer’s stock after selling 515,871 shares during the quarter.
-Fmr LLC owned approximately 0.98% of Micron Technology worth $599,012,000 at the end of the most recent reporting period.
+Fmr LLC cut its holdings in Micron Technology, Inc. (NASDAQ:MU – Get Rating) by 4.5% during the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 10,835,952 shares of the semiconductor manufacturer’s stock after selling 515,871 shares during the period.
+Fmr LLC owned about 0.98% of Micron Technology worth $599,012,000 at the end of the most recent reporting period.

-Other hedge funds also recently made changes to their positions in the company.
-Gladstone Institutional Advisory LLC boosted its stake in Micron Technology by 5.6% in the 1st quarter.
-Gladstone Institutional Advisory LLC now owns 4,524 shares of the semiconductor manufacturer’s stock worth $352,000 after purchasing an additional 240 shares during the period.
-Commonwealth Equity Services LLC boosted its stake in Micron Technology by 13.9% in the 1st quarter.
-Commonwealth Equity Services LLC now owns 252,294 shares of the semiconductor manufacturer’s stock worth $19,651,000 after purchasing an additional 30,702 shares during the period.
-Victory Capital Management Inc. boosted its stake in Micron Technology by 2.7% in the 1st quarter.
-Victory Capital Management Inc. now owns 894,440 shares of the semiconductor manufacturer’s stock worth $60,992,000 after purchasing an additional 23,765 shares during the period.
-Aptus Capital Advisors LLC boosted its stake in Micron Technology by 29.0% in the 1st quarter.
-Aptus Capital Advisors LLC now owns 3,013 shares of the semiconductor manufacturer’s stock worth $235,000 after purchasing an additional 678 shares during the period.
-Finally, Ameritas Advisory Services LLC boosted its stake in Micron Technology by 16.6% in the 1st quarter.
-Ameritas Advisory Services LLC now owns 3,254 shares of the semiconductor manufacturer’s stock worth $253,000 after purchasing an additional 464 shares during the period.
+Several other hedge funds also recently added to or reduced their stakes in MU.
+Neuberger Berman Group LLC boosted its position in Micron Technology by 293.5% in the 1st quarter.
+Neuberger Berman Group LLC now owns 1,854,494 shares of the semiconductor manufacturer’s stock valued at $144,464,000 after buying an additional 1,383,268 shares during the period.
+Dupont Capital Management Corp boosted its position in Micron Technology by 118.1% in the 2nd quarter.
+Dupont Capital Management Corp now owns 21,775 shares of the semiconductor manufacturer’s stock valued at $1,204,000 after buying an additional 11,789 shares during the period.
+Cetera Advisors LLC boosted its position in Micron Technology by 9.3% in the 1st quarter.
+Cetera Advisors LLC now owns 40,237 shares of the semiconductor manufacturer’s stock valued at $3,134,000 after buying an additional 3,433 shares during the period.
+First Hawaiian Bank boosted its position in Micron Technology by 26.7% in the 2nd quarter.
+First Hawaiian Bank now owns 7,517 shares of the semiconductor manufacturer’s stock valued at $416,000 after buying an additional 1,584 shares during the period.
+Finally, Harel Insurance Investments & Financial Services Ltd. boosted its position in Micron Technology by 9.5% in the 2nd quarter.
+Harel Insurance Investments & Financial Services Ltd. now owns 26,879 shares of the semiconductor manufacturer’s stock valued at $1,486,000 after buying an additional 2,323 shares during the period.
 79.66% of the stock is currently owned by institutional investors.

 Micron Technology Dividend Announcement

 The company also recently declared a quarterly dividend, which was paid on Wednesday, October 26th.
-Stockholders of record on Tuesday, October 11th were paid a $0.115 dividend.
-This represents a $0.46 dividend on an annualized basis and a dividend yield of 0.79%.
+Investors of record on Tuesday, October 11th were issued a dividend of $0.115 per share.
+This represents a $0.46 dividend on an annualized basis and a yield of 0.79%.
 The ex-dividend date was Friday, October 7th.
-Micron Technology’s dividend payout ratio is presently 5.95%.
+Micron Technology’s dividend payout ratio (DPR) is presently 5.95%.

 Micron Technology, Inc designs, develops, manufactures, and sells memory and storage products worldwide.
 The company operates through four segments: Compute and Networking Business Unit, Mobile Business Unit, Embedded Business Unit, and Storage Business Unit.
 It provides memory and storage technologies comprises DRAM products, which are dynamic random access memory semiconductor devices with low latency that provide high-speed data retrieval; NAND products that are non-volatile and re-writeable semiconductor storage devices; and NOR memory products, which are non-volatile re-writable semiconductor memory devices that provide fast read speeds under the Micron and Crucial brands, as well as through private labels.